Navigating the depths of COVID-19

 Under the analysis presented by The Australia Institute, Mass Tree Planting and Urban beautification score very well.
 The benefits of these projects would also be multiplied if we take into account the circumstances faced by the environment throughout Australia.

 I spent a week traversing the fire ground earlier this year, and drove through hundreds of kilometres of burnt bush, farmland and communities.
-The objective of my trip was to engage with local communities and land managers to see how the Caring for Tomorrow program could help by providing trees and installing them.

-Over the course of this journey, I also became part of network of other like minded organisations offering volunteers and support for these types of programs.
+Over the course of this journey, I also became part of network of other like-minded organisations offering volunteers and support for these types of programs.
 I also realised how hollowed out community and environmental programs such as Landcare have been over the past 10 years.
 Most groups are surviving on shoe string budgets, and have no resources to tackle land degradation at any scale.